UC Documentary Film Directing

 Focus on Sound and Signature

-The course focuses mainly on the film exercise Sound Before Image in which sound (the director’s voice, in particular) is the first and essential part of the creation.
+The course focuses mainly on the film exercise Sound and Signature in which sound is the first and essential part of the creation.

 The aim of the course is to broaden the theoretical and practical knowledge of the narrative potential and propelling force of sound in documentary filmmaking while helping the students to develop their personal signature as filmmakers.

 The starting point of this exercise are recorded sounds from the surrounding reality which gradually develops into a complex soundtrack before the use of images.